 PACRA Maintains Entity Ratings of LalPir Power Limited

 Upholding operational performance in line with agreed performance levels would remain a key rating driver.
-Meanwhile, despite seeking comfort in take or pay tariff regime, any significant increase in overdue receivables, as a result of rising circular debt, coupled with insufficient available working capital financing, in turn weakening in financial risk profile may negatively impact the ratings.
+Meanwhile, any significant increase in overdue receivables, as a result of rising circular debt, coupled with insufficient available working capital financing, in turn weakening in financial risk profile may negatively impact the ratings.

-The major shareholders of the company are Nishat Group (44.64%) and City Schools (Private) Limited (18.17%).
-While institutions hold (26.67%) and individuals (10.11%).
+The major shareholders of the company are Nishat Group (45%) and City Schools (Private) Limited (18%).
+While institutions hold (29.4%) and individuals (7.8%).
 Majority of the board members represent Nishat Group and are group Executives.
 Mr. Hassan Mansha, heading the Nishat Group's interest in power sector, is the Chairman of the board.
-All the board members are seasoned professionals having interest in various sectors of the industry.
-The management team comprises of qualified professionals possessing sufficient experience in the power sector.
+The board includes one executive director, Mr. Khalid Qadeer Qureshi, CEO of the company.
+Mr. Awais Majeed Khan, CFO of the company.
+They are supported by the experienced management team.